US closes part of Texas border, begins flying Haitians home | Law-Order

 US closes part of Texas border, begins flying Haitians home

-The United States blocked the Mexican border on Sunday at an isolated Texas town where thousands of Haitian refugees have crossed and set up a camp, hoping to stop the flow of migrants as officials also began flying some of the migrants back to their homeland.About a dozen Texas Department of Public Safety vehicles lined up near the bridge and river where Haitians have been crossing from Ciudad Acuna, Mexico, into Del Rio, Texas, for almost three weeks.
+It was filled with brightly coloured bags containing toiletries, hand sanitizer and hair ties.All the deportees have been tested for COVID-19, and authorities are not planning to put them into quarantine, said Marie-Lourde Jean-Charles with the Office of National Migration.Haitian Prime Minister Ariel Henry wrote Sunday on Twitter that he is concerned about conditions at the border camp and that the migrants would be welcomed back.We want to reassure them that measures have already been taken to give them a better welcome upon their return to the country and that they will not be left behind, he tweeted.

-The United States blocked the Mexican border on Sunday at an isolated Texas town where thousands of Haitian refugees have crossed and set up a camp, hoping to stop the flow of migrants as officials also began flying some of the migrants back to their homeland.
+The United States acted Sunday to stem the flow of migrants into Texas by blocking the Mexican border at an isolated town where thousands of Haitian refugees set up a camp, and American officials began flying some of the migrants back to their homeland.

+The migrants initially found other ways to cross nearby until they were confronted by federal and state law enforcement.

-A Mexican police officer on the Mexican side of the border said migrants won't be allowed to cross anymore.
+A Mexican police officer on the Mexican side of the border said migrants will not be allowed to cross anymore.
 He would not give his name.

-Many of the migrants have lived in Latin America for years, but they are now are seeking asylum in the US as economic opportunities in Brazil and elsewhere dry up.
-Thousands are living under and near a bridge in Del Rio.

-Earlier Sunday, the US sent three flights of Haitians back to their homeland.
-The planes are expected to arrive Sunday afternoon in Port-au-Prince, Haiti's capital.
+But an Associated Press reporter saw Haitian immigrants still crossing the river into the US about 1.5 miles (2.4 km) east of the previous spot.
+They were later stopped by Border Patrol agents on horseback and Texas law enforcement officials.

+As they crossed, some Haitians carried boxes on their heads filled with food.
+Some removed their pants before getting into the river and carried them.
+Others were concerned about getting wet.

+“Get out of the water,'' agents yelled at the migrants who were crossing in the waist-deep river.
+The several hundred who had successfully crossed and were sitting along the river bank on the US side were ordered to the Del Rio camp.
+“Go now,” agents yelled.

 Haitian Prime Minister Ariel Henry wrote Sunday on Twitter that he is concerned about conditions at the border camp and that the migrants would be welcomed back.